Wola massacre: Atrocities committed in the following days of the uprising

+The Sonderkommando "Spilker" was stationed at the rectory of St. Wojciech Church.
+Members of the unit conducted the selection of evacuees at various assembly points throughout the city.
+Executions of "undesirable persons", however, were primarily carried out at the courtyard of the Municipal Fuel Works at 59 Okopowa Street in Wola, located opposite the Pfeiffer Tannery.
+The Chief Commission for the Prosecution of Crimes against the Polish Nation estimated that over 2,000 people were murdered at this site during the Warsaw Uprising.
+However, testimonies from Polish and German witnesses suggest that the number of victims of executions near the Pfeiffer Tannery may have reached as many as 5,000.
+Among the murdered were residents from various districts of Warsaw, primarily Wola, the Old Town, and Northern Śródmieście.

-German units burned down two local hospitals with some of the patients still inside.
-Hundreds of other patients and personnel were killed by indiscriminate gunfire and grenade attacks or selected and led away for executions.
-The greatest number of killings took place at the railway embankment on Górczewska Street and two large factories on Wolska Street – the Ursus Factory at Wolska 55 and the Franaszka Factory at Wolska 41/45 – as well as the Pfeiffer Factory at 57/59 Okopowa Street.
+The greatest number of killings took place at the railway embankment on Górczewska Street and two large factories on Wolska Street – the Ursus Factory at 55 Wolska Street and the Franaszka Factory at 41/45 Wolska Street – as well as the Pfeiffer Factory at 57/59 Okopowa Street.
 At each of these four locations, thousands of people were systematically executed in mass shootings, having been previously rounded up in other places and taken there in groups.

-Between 8 and 23 August the SS formed groups of men from the Wola district into the so-called Verbrennungskommando ("burning detachment"), who were forced to hide evidence of the massacre by burning the victims' bodies and homes.
-Most of the men put to work in such groups were later executed.

-On 12 August, the order was given to stop the indiscriminate killing of Polish civilians in Wola.
+On August 12, the order was given to stop the indiscriminate killing of Polish civilians in Wola.
 Erich von dem Bach issued a new directive stating that captured civilians were to be evacuated from the city and deported to concentration camps or to Arbeitslager labour camps.